 Cold brewing not only saves on time, but it is something ridiculous like 67% less bitter than traditionally brewed coffee!
 Plus it means no kettle noise in the morning (yay quiet cheer)!

-If you want to make your own cold brew coffee for adding to your morning oats, or simply having a coffee prepped and ready, then check out my post: How to Make Cold-Brewed Coffee At Home.
+If you want to make your own cold brew coffee for adding to your morning oats, or simply have a coffee prepped and ready, then check out my post: How to Make Cold-Brewed Coffee At Home.

 How To Make Pumpkin Pie Overnight Oats